-The Alternative Investment Fund Managers Directive (AIFMD) introduced a framework to regulate and supervise Alternative Investment Fund Managers (AIFMs) and the distribution of Alternative Investment Funds (AIFs) within the EU.
+The Alternative Investment Fund Managers Directive (AIFMD) has introduced a framework to regulate and supervise Alternative Investment Fund Managers (AIFMs) and the distribution of Alternative Investment Funds (AIFs) within the European Union (EU).

-The AIFM passport allows marketing only to professional investors, restricting the cross-border activities of AIFMs as semi-professional and retail investors can only be approached under various National Private Placement Regimes (NPPRs).
-As AIF distribution is subject to MiFID II rules, which differentiate between retail and professional investors any change to the definitions of the types of investors in MIFID II will affect the marketing of AIFs.
-Since 22 July 2013, the passport has been available to EU AIFMs who manage or market EU AIFs to EU professional investors.
-The delegated act that could extend AIFMD passport to funds and managers established in third countries have not been adopted yet.
-Given that the end of national regimes depends on the extension of the passport to third countries, the end of NPPRs has also not taken place.
+The AIFM passport allows marketing of EU AIFs only to professional investors, restricting the cross-border activities of EU AIFMs as semi-professional and retail investors can only be approached under various National Private Placement Regimes (NPPRs).
+As AIF distribution is subject to MiFID II rules, which differentiate between retail and professional investors, any change to the definitions of the types of investors in MiFID II will affect the marketing of AIFs.

 The AIFMD applies to all managers of non-UCITS investment funds that manage or market those funds in Europe, whether the AIFM and/or the AIF are located in Europe or not.

-- Three separate functions: the portfolio function, the risk management function and the valuation function
+- Implement three separate functions: the portfolio function, the risk management function and the valuation function,

-- Specific rules in terms of liquidity management, risk management and reporting to the competent authority
+- Comply with specific rules in regards to liquidity management, risk management and reporting to the competent authority,

-- The appointment of a single depositary for each AIF
+- Appoint a single depositary for each EU AIF established in the same member state as the AIF.

-AIFMD has also translated into a harmonised depositary regime requiring an appointed depositary to safekeep AFI’ assets and oversee AIF’s compliance with national legislation and the AIF rules.
+The AIFMD has also translated into a harmonised depositary regime requiring an appointed depositary to safe-keep the AIF’s assets and oversee the AIF’s compliance with national legislation and the AIF rules.

 BNP Paribas Securities Services’ view